 Once you fully understand how to prepare rice and how your system handles your metabolism, I believe you will see the health benefits of Japanese rice.

-However, you should also try out a few other rice brands such Basmati, Jasmine, and Brown rice among others.
+However, you should also try out a few other rice brands such as Basmati, Jasmine, and Brown rice among others.

 In addition to helping you live a healthy life, here are healthy and delicious organic meals you should give a try.
 Don’t forget, that health is wealth.
 Therefore, always eat healthy foods.